helderjnpinto/rusting/README.md

 # Build app with cargo

-## Especify is not a lib with --bin
+## Specify is not a lib with --bin

 > cargo new hello-world-cargo --bin